dmcg310/Rust-Traverse/README.md

 - `CTRL + d`: Delete the selected file or directory, (to bin).
 - `r`: Rename the selected file or directory.
 - `f`: Navigate to a directory using a relative or absolute path.
+- `x`: Extract the selected archive, to the current directory.

 #### Fuzzy Finder Operations